Neontribers share one thing in common. We love working with people to find the right way to solve their problems.

 Coding & Deployment

 Toby trained in computer science and psychology, and has been working on Internet projects since 1996.
 He authored the first Java strong cryptographic implementation outside the USA.
 After helping take an Internet security start up from 3 employees to acquisition by Sun Microsystems, he worked in global professional services for 3 years before leaving for self-employment.
-As well as working for Neontribe, he teaches web design part-time at Anglia Polytechnic Universtity.

 - Application programming in Java and Python